-It’s perfect for every backyard party, dinner and BBQ that you have.
+This is the perfect corn recipe for every backyard party, dinner and BBQ that you have.
 Mix it up this summer and try this easy side dish on your grill!

 It originates in Mexico and is a popular street food item.
 The corn on the cob is grilled then slathered with a mayo or crema, topped with cojita cheese and dusted with chili powder.

-Here’s our take on it!
-We hope you enjoy this quick and easy grilling recipe that’s bursting with flavor.
+This is our take on it and we hope you enjoy this quick and easy grilling recipe that’s bursting with flavor.

 - Corn – Fresh corn on the cob that is husked and silk taken off.